wanatpj/h_blind/README.md

 the watermark.
 Green pixels denotes predicted well and red ones are predicted wrongly.
 ![Pixels prediction verdict](/images/hidden_watermark-diff.bmp)<br/>
 It turns out we can do something better.
-The things, which might go wrong are:
+The things, which might have gone wrong
+are:
 * Wrongly predicted watermark from the edge model.
-* Too small corpus of picture.
+* Too small corpus of pictures.
 636 instead of 166000.
 * We applied solution for Random Picture Model to Natural Picture Model

 Could the watermark be predicted wrongly from the edge model?
-We performed test in which we tried to guess hidden watermark in the corpus of images that contained exactly one picture, which was watermark itself.
+We performed a test in which we tried to guess a hidden watermark in the corpus of images that contained exactly one picture, which was a watermark itself.
 The solution predicted less that 1% of pixels correctly, which is very good solution (In case the algorithm predicts 50% of pixels correcly then it means that if works randomly, 0% and 100% correctness are expected mostly).
-So first dot is not a case<br/>
+So first dot is not a case.<br/>
 Could the corpus be too small.
 Yes, it could.
 However, it is hard to test the solution on a bigger corpus.
-The CPU solution is executing more that an hour for 636 pictures.
+The CPU solution is executing more than an hour for 636 pictures.
 More pictures - more time needed to verify.
 So the second dot might be the case, but we won't verify it.<br/>
 For the third dot the answer is: yes, it is the case.
 To understand that imagine how would a histogram for *Y<sub>ij</sub>* would look like.
 It should have 3 peaks around -1/64, 0 and 1/64.
-Let us take a look on a histogram of *Y<sub>ij</sub>* generated on a real data - the corpus of 636 images.
+Let us take a look on a histogram of *Y<sub>ij</sub>* that was generated on a real data - the corpus of 636 images.
 For simplicity the below histogram containes information about horizontal values of *Y<sub>ij</sub>*<br/>
 ![Horizontal Y_{ij} histogram](/images/histograms/hori.png)<br/>
 We see the peaks around -0.75, 0, 0.75.
 The peaks are further.
-Setting &tau; to 0.3 (used in *delta* definition) we are getting result **99,6%** correctly predicted pixels on the corpus of 636 photos.
-I believe that the location of the peaks could be understoob by considering the histogram of *|C<sup>\*</sup><sub>i</sub> - C<sup>\*</sup><sub>j</sub>|*.
+Setting &tau; to 0.3 (used in *delta* definition) we are getting result **99,6%** correctly predicted pixels of an embedded watermark while running on the corpus of 636 photos.
+I believe that the location of the peaks could be understood by considering the histogram of *|C<sup>k</sup><sub>i</sub> - C<sup>k</sup><sub>j</sub>|*.
 It looks like the exponetial while for Random Picture Model, it is of triangural form.<br/>
 The below picture presents the histogram of values